wobsoriano/clerk-nuxt-spa/README.md

 Configuration:

-- Added a plugin that waits for Clerk to be loaded first, blocking the rendering of pages and running middleware
+- Added a plugin that waits for Clerk to be loaded first, blocking the rendering of pages and running middleware until Clerk is loaded in the browser
 - Set `skipServerMiddleware` option to `false` since we don't need it at all for SPA

 ## Setup